quisquous/cactbot/ui/raidboss/data/triggers/README.txt

   id: 'id string'
   // Regular expression to match against.
   regex: /trigger-regex-(with-position-1)-here/,
+  // Example of a locale-based regular expression for the 'fr' locale.
+If Options.Language == 'fr', then
+  // regexFr (if it exists) takes precedence over regex.
+Otherwise, it is ignored.
+This is only an
+  // example for french, but other locales behave the same, e.g. regexEn, regexKo.
+  regexFr: /trigger-regex-(with-position-1)-here-but-in-french/,
   // Time to wait before showing it once the regex is seen.
 May be a number or a function(data, matches) that returns a number.
   delaySeconds: 0,
   // Number of seconds to show the trigger for.
 May be a number or a function(data, matches) that returns a number.